alfio-event/alf.io/README.md

  - spring-boot: added when launched by spring-boot
  - demo: enable demo mode, the accounts for the admin will be created on the fly
  - disable-jobs: disable jobs
- - jdbc-session: enable saving the http session in the database